-Continued research, development, and new technologies will further help separate the playing field, especially with luxurious car manufacturers like Tesla, Audi and BMW jumping into the solar-panel race.
+Continued research, development, and new technologies will further help separate the playing field, especially with luxurious car manufacturers like Tesla, Audi, and BMW jumping into the solar-panel race.

 The Solar Roof

-A recently released Hyundai ad that played during the 2020 Superbowl highlighted the Sonata’s 700 miles of “free riding” per year.
+A recently released Hyundai ad that played during the 2020 Superbowl highlighted the Sonata’s 700 miles of “free-riding” per year.
 How’s this possible?
 The solar-paneled roof.
-Although Hyundai isn’t the first manufacturer to implement roof solar panels, it’s a pioneer in the technology that allows solar cells to charge the battery pack, infotainment center and other accessories simultaneously.
-An uptake in solar paneled roofs is likely given the popularity of the ad, the vehicle, and the fact that solar battery manufacturers are implementing new technologies to reduce the weight and cost of solar panels.
+Although Hyundai isn’t the first manufacturer to implement roof solar panels, it’s a pioneer in the technology that allows solar cells to charge the battery pack, infotainment center, and other accessories simultaneously.
+An uptake in solar-paneled roofs is likely given the popularity of the ad, the vehicle, and the fact that solar battery manufacturers are implementing new technologies to reduce the weight and cost of solar panels.

 Solar Power Replenishing

-Toyota is one of the leading manufacturers stepping up to compete with Tesla, the giant in solar powered vehicle manufacturing in recent years.
+Toyota is one of the leading manufacturers stepping up to compete with Tesla, the giant in solar-powered vehicle manufacturing in recent years.
 The company is developing new solar panels for their vehicles.
-The primary goal is to improve the rate solar batteries replenish, reduce the necessity to recharge, and allow owners to get more on-road hours without having to stop at charging stations as frequently as they do now.
+The primary goal is to improve the rate of solar batteries replenish, reduce the necessity to recharge, and allow owners to get more on-road hours without having to stop at charging stations as frequently as they do now.
 Additionally, Toyota’s new solar battery film cells can cover a larger part of their vehicles, meaning they’re generating more power and utilizing sunlight, rather than draining the battery power backup.

 Improvements in Battery Charging

-Apart from the high price of solar panels and batteries for these vehicles, solar powered car owners must recharge their cars nightly.
+Apart from the high price of solar panels and batteries for these vehicles, solar-powered car owners must recharge their cars nightly.
 The leader in this field, Tesla, has recently updated their firmware to integrate the Powerwall and vehicle charging to improve at-home charging.
 Although the Powerwall is specific to Tesla, the implementation of new technological advances to improve charging capabilities isn’t a novel concept.
 Manufacturers are going to continue improving the way in which batteries are maintained, solar panels are preserved, and reduce the frequency owners have to recharge.